Resisting Arrest Attorneys Passaic County, NJ

 Another common defense is insufficient evidence that you resisted arrest.
 The prosecution must show that you resisted arrest beyond the claims of a police officer.
 If they are unable to clearly prove that you were in violation of the New Jersey statutes, the case may be dismissed.

-Contact our Woodland Park, NJ Resisting Arrest Attorneys Today
+Contact our Little Falls, NJ Resisting Arrest Attorneys Today

-At Del Sardo & Montanari, we have extensive experience defending clients who have been charged with resisting arrest in New Jersey, including towns like Wayne, Paterson, Woodland Park, Little Falls, Clifton, West Milford and the greater Passaic County area.
+At The Montanari Law Group, we have extensive experience defending clients who have been charged with resisting arrest in New Jersey, including towns like Wayne, Paterson, Woodland Park, Little Falls, Clifton, West Milford, and the greater Passaic County area.

 Lean on our experience and intimate knowledge of the municipal court system to seek to reduce or even dismiss your criminal charges.
-Contact us online or call our Woodland Park offices today at (973) 233-4396 to speak with one of our criminal defense attorneys regarding your resisting arrest or eluding law enforcement charges in a free and confidential consultation.
+Contact us online or call our Little Falls offices today at (973) 233-4396 to speak with one of our criminal defense attorneys regarding your resisting arrest or eluding law enforcement charges in a free and confidential consultation.